CoenQian/jlog/README.md

 ## setLogDir(String)

-Configure the directory that saving logs, the directory is located in sdcard and default  name is `JLog`.
+Configure the directory that saving logs, the directory is located in sdcard and default  name is `jlog`.

 ![default directory](http://7xize8.com1.z0.glb.clouddn.com/jlog_default_directory.jpg)